arashmilani/rinty/README.md

 ## Getting Started

 You can run Rinty supplying the right Environment Variables to the start script of the app.
-It can be run as a docker container or a systemd service.
+I recommend using a daemon process manager like [PM2](https://github.com/Unitech/pm2).

+NOTE: Rinty is using `pg_dump` and it will throw a version mismatch if the `pg_dump` version and database server versions are different.
+So you either need to run Rinty in the same server with your database or if you are using different servers for your database and Rinty, the `pg_dump` and PostgreSQL versions on both servers should match.

-### Using Docker
+### Using PM2

 First clone the repository and make a copy of `.env.example` file and name it `.env`.
 Then edit files according to the table below: